dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 ## The Newton-Pepys Problem

+Honor Code: "On my honor I have not given nor recieved nor witnessed any unauthorized assisstance on this work."

+I worked with Jacob and Maria

 <img src="https://cdn.aarp.net/content/dam/aarp/food/healthy-eating/2016/2016-05/1140-peeps-nation.imgcache.rev3aa6a5a0b7d521bbef63f0e833d97a8f.web.900.513.jpg" width="40%" />

 Samuel Pepys (pronounced "Peeps") was a 17th Century British naval administrator, best known for the detailed diary he kept describing his life in the 1660's.
 In 1693 he